tejastn10/argus/README.md

 Docker Hub Link: [tejastn10/argus](https://hub.docker.com/r/tejastn10/argus)

-Contributing
+### Contributing 🤝

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request if you have ideas to enhance Argus.

-### To-Do
+### To-Do ✅

 - Add support for email notifications on downtime.
 - Implement a REST API for managing monitored URLs.